 Getting something that you need at a reduced price is part and parcel of frugal life.

 Why spend more to buy the same thing?

 Don’t Wear Make Up

-Make up can be extremely costly and is an area where you really could save a ton of money (presuming you are female and wear make up of course!)
+Make up can be extremely costly and is an area where you really could save a ton of money (presuming you wear make up of course!)

 Yes, you can get cheap make up, but are you actually buying the cheap stuff or have you upgraded to the more expensive lines?

 Going make up free is extremely liberating, helping you fight against the beauty tax and a great way to jump start your frugal life.